 The preparation of financial statements in conformity with IFRSs as adopted by the EU requires the use of certain accounting estimates.
-It also requires directors to exercise their judgment in the process of applying the Company's accounting policies (see Note 3 - Critical accounting estimates and judgments).
+It also requires directors to exercise their judgment in the process of applying the company's accounting policies (see Note 3 - Critical accounting estimates and judgments).

-Standards, interpretations and amendments to published standards effective in 2017
+Standards, interpretations and amendments to published standards effective in 2018

-In 2017, the Company adopted new standards, amendments and interpretations to existing standards that are mandatory for the Company's accounting period beginning on 1 January 2017.
-Other than for an amendment to IAS 7, Statement of Cash Flows described below, the adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in substantial changes to the Company's accounting policies.
+In 2018, the company adopted new standards, amendments and interpretations to existing standards that are mandatory for the company's accounting period beginning on 1 January 2018.
+The adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in substantial changes to the company's accounting policies impacting the company's financial performance and position.